eimcharles/CarBookingSystem/README.md

 # Car Booking System

 ## Overview
-This application serves as a comprehensive system for managing the entire car rental lifecycle, including:
+This application serves as a system for managing the car rental lifecycle, including:
 - Transactional Operations: Facilitating the creation of new car bookings.
 - Inventory Management: Listing all available cars, filtered by type (Gasoline or Electric).
 - User Management: Displaying all registered users and checking a specific user's active reservations.

-The system is built with a strong emphasis on clean architecture, modularity, and robust input validation to ensure data integrity and a consistent user experience.
+The system is built with an emphasis on clean architecture, modularity, and robust input validation to ensure data integrity and a consistent user experience.